codedeviate/nrun/README.md

-  nrun -rp <project>                Remove a project from the list of projects nrun -L ([license name]) (names)  Shows the licenses for the project nrun -V                           Shows all environment variables set by nrun
+  nrun -rp <project>                Remove a project from the list of projects nrun -L ([license name]) (names)  Shows the licenses for the project nrun -V                           Shows all environment variables set by nrun nrun -e <command>                 Execute a command in the current shell nrun -x                           Execute a defined nrun script nrun -T                           Measure the time it takes to run a script
 ```

 ## Flags